North Port Fleeing to Elude Lawyer – Florida Fleeing/Eluding Changes 2025

 - Fleeing to elude with jurisdictional markings – If the law enforcement officer’s vehicle had active sirens and lights and clearly displayed jurisdictional markings and agency insignia, then your offense is classed as a third-degree felony, but a level three according to sentencing guidelines, which means it is a higher offense.

-- Sirens and lights activated with high speed or reckless driving – This offense will be classed as a second-degree felony, but a level four according to sentencing guidelines.
+- Sirens and lights activated with high speed or reckless driving – This offense will be classed as a second-degree felony charge, but a level four according to sentencing guidelines.
 The penalties include spending up to fifteen years in prison or fifteen years of probation and receiving a $10,000 fine.
 In addition, your driver’s license will be suspended for up to five years.

 - Sirens and lights activated with high speed or reckless driving and caused serious bodily injury or death – This offense will be classed as a first-degree felony, but a level seven according to sentencing guidelines.
 The penalties include spending up to thirty years in prison or thirty years of probation and receiving a $10,000 fine.
 In addition, you will be subject to a driver’s license suspension of up to five years.
 When you are convicted of this offense, the court is required to sentence you to spend a minimum term in prison of three years.